 (c) Demand Registration.
-Subject to the conditions set forth in this Agreement, at any time after the later of the Resale Shelf Registration Expiration Date and the Issuance Registration Expiration Date and while any Registrable Shares are outstanding, the Company shall, at the written request of any Holder who is unable to sell its Registrable Shares pursuant to Rule 144(k) (or any successor provision), cause to be filed as soon as practicable after the date of such request by such Holder a Registration Statement under Rule 415 under the Securities Act relating to the sale by the Holder of all of the Registrable Shares held by such Holder in accordance with the terms hereof, and shall use reasonable efforts to cause such Registration Statement to be declared effective by the SEC as soon as practicable thereafter.
-The Company may, in its sole discretion, elect to file the Registration Statement before receipt of notice from any Holder.
-The Company agrees to use reasonable efforts to keep the Registration Statement continuously effective, after its date of effectiveness, until the date on which such Holder no longer holds any Registrable Shares.
+Subject to the conditions set forth in this

+Agreement, at any time after the Resale Shelf Registration Expiration Date, and while any Registrable Shares are outstanding, the Company shall, at the written request of any Holder who is not eligible to sell its Registrable Shares pursuant to Rule 144(k) (or any successor provision), cause to be filed as soon as practicable after the date of such request by such Holder (but, in any event, within thirty (30) days after such request) a Registration Statement (the "Demand Registration Statement") under Rule 415 under the Securities Act relating to the sale by the Holder of all of the Registrable Shares held by such Holder in accordance with the terms hereof, and shall use all commercially reasonable efforts to cause such Demand Registration Statement to be declared effective by the SEC as soon as practicable thereafter.
+The Company may, in its sole discretion, elect to file the Demand Registration Statement before receipt of notice from any Holder.
+The Company agrees to use all commercially reasonable efforts to keep the Registration Statement continuously effective, after its date of effectiveness, until the date on which such Holder no longer holds any Registrable Shares (the "Demand Registration Expiration Date").
+The Company shall not be deemed to have used all commercially reasonable efforts to keep the Demand Registration Statement effective during the period from the date of the declaration of its effectiveness through the Demand Registration Expiration Date if the Company takes any action, or fails to take any action, that would result in the Demand Registration Statement not being available to the Holders with respect to their offer and sale of any of their Registrable Shares during such period unless (i) such an action is required by applicable law (provided that, in no event shall the Company be relieved of its obligations under Section 3(e) below) or (ii) such action is made in compliance with the provisions of Section 8.